iluvjava/Maths/Notebook 2.0 obsidian/MATH 999 Paper Reviews and Frontier Mathematics/Back Propagation.md

 Denote $\Theta_j$ as a weight or bias that feeds into the $k - 1$ layer.
 It can be in any neural network part before the layer $p^{(k- 1)}$.
-We may now summarize the results from previous discussion using the new variables.
+We may now summarize the results from the previous discussion using the new variables.

 ---